Wednesday, May 17th, 2017 by Mike Rusk

 First, there are shrinkage cracks.
 When concrete cures, it shrinks as the water evaporates from the wet concrete.
 You may see small cracks in the mortar joints on block walls, or you may see vertical cracks in the seams between two section of poured walls.

 Second, forces pushing the walls from the exterior may cause movement inward.
 These forces are typically caused by expansion of the soils when they absorb water.
-You may see a long horizontal crack located about mid-way down the concrete block walls, or you may see a vertical crack angles toward the adjacent walls on poured concrete walls.
+You may see a long horizontal crack located about mid-way down the concrete block walls, or you may see a vertical crack angle toward the adjacent walls on poured concrete walls.

 Third, unstable soil under the foundation can compress and the foundation could begin to sink downward into the compressed soil.
 Fill soil, very wet soil, and very dry soil, are all subject to compression, as the weight of the foundation sinks into them.
 You may see “step” cracks angled toward the adjacent walls in concrete block foundations, or you may see angled vertical cracks in poured concrete walls.